oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 ## Add Default Application Styles

 The Angular Material schematic sets up quite a bit for us but we have some default application styles to set.
-Open `src/styles.css` and add the style for the `h1` element below the styles Angular Material adds for us.
+Open `src/styles.css` and add the style for the `h1` element below the styles Angular Material added.

 ```css
 h1 {